Raykosan/ComfyUI_RaykoStudio/README.md

 ![Screenshot_1](https://github.com/user-attachments/assets/07fc6e91-1cfd-47ff-804c-6befc3198234)

 ### 🔥 Features
-The node combines the loaders of the model, clip, vae and lore.
+The node combines the loaders of the Model, Clip,VAE and LoRA.
-If you have downloaded a new node, then you do not need to update the comfi or the page - there is a button to update the LoRA list.
+If you have downloaded a new LoRA, then you do not need to update the ComfyUI or the page - there is a button to update the LoRA list.

 Link to the video: https://youtu.be/LxhVk5C_oas